A retired lawyer, I'm fascinated by words, nuances of meanings & ideas. I’ve always enjoyed reading, languages, & writing, including poetry

 But in some third-world countries, children do not attend school.
 Sometimes this is because the parents are too poor to send them to school, or they want their children to work and help to support the family.
 And in many of these countries, people take the view that it is more important for boys to be educated than girls.

-Update on 10 December 2014 - Malala has just become joint winner of the Nobel Prize and, at 17, she is the youngest person ever to win
+On 10 December 2014 Malala became joint winner of the Nobel Prize and, at 17, she is the youngest person ever to win.

 She said that the award was not just for her: